networknt/light-doc/content/en/tutorial/oauth/service.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-OAuth2 is used to protect services and each service must register itself with endpoints and scopes in order to have fine-grained access control.
-This microservice provides endpoint to add a new service, update an existing service, remove an existing service and query service(s).
+OAuth2 is used to protect services, and each service must register itself with endpoints and scopes to have fine-grained access control.
+OAuth 2.0 specification only mentioned client registration with scopes along with it.
+For a simple application or single monolithic web service, it is OK.
+However, if we have hundreds of services with thousands of scopes, the scope management will be a nightmare.

+It is easier for consumers and providers to use endpoints in discussion than meaningless scopes.
+To do that, we introduced service registration and service endpoint registration.
+Based on the endpoint access between client and service, we can calculate the client's scope during the token creation.

+This microservice provides endpoints for adding a new service, updating an existing service, removing an existing service and query service(s).

-It also all you to optionally register service endpoints with scopes so that it can help with client registration and scope calculation.
+It also allows you to optionally register service endpoints with scopes to help with client registration and scope calculation.

-In this tutorial, we are using curl command to demo how these services are working.
+In this tutorial, we are using the curl command to demo how these services are working.
 In reality, these endpoints are accessed from light-portal UI.

 To add a new service.

 ```
-curl -k -H "Content-Type: application/json" -X POST -d '{"serviceId":"AACT0003","serviceType":"openapi","serviceName":"Retail Account","serviceDesc":"Microservices for Retail Account","scope":"act.r act.w","ownerId":"admin"}' https://localhost:6883/oauth2/service
+curl -k -H "Content-Type: application/json" -X POST -d '{"host":"lightapi.net","serviceId":"AACT0003","serviceType":"openapi","serviceName":"Retail Account","serviceDesc":"Microservices for Retail Account","scope":"act.r act.w","ownerId":"admin"}' https://localhost:6883/oauth2/service
 ```

 To query all services.